Looking For Effective Procedure of Recovery of Bad Debt?

 When it comes to reclaiming your money from a debtor, it turns into a herculean task if the debtor evades or dodges you.
 If the defaulter is a corporate debtor who owes you more than one lakh rupees, as a financial or operational creditor, then there are ways to take professional help in dealing with such defaulters.

-The Insolvency and Bankruptcy Code, 2016, (IBC), is a tool which has been worked out to overcome the perils of a fragmented legal system and transited to a unified IBC that aims to expedite the entire process effectively.
+The Insolvency and Bankruptcy Code, 2016, (IBC), is a tool that has been worked out to overcome the perils of a fragmented legal system and transited to a unified IBC that aims to expedite the entire process effectively.

 How To Initiate Insolvency Against Corporate Debtor?